0x80/isolate-package/README.md

 ### NPM

 For NPM we use a tool called Arborist, which is an integral part of the NPM codebase.
-It is executed in the isolate output directory and requires the adapted lockfile and the `node_modules` directory from the root of the repository.
-As this directory is typically quite large, copying it over as part of the isolate flow is not very desirable.
+It is executed in the isolate output directory with an adaptation adapted manifest file.

-To work around this, we move it to the isolate output and then move it back after Arborist has finished doing its thing.

-> !!
-Warning: This will not be compatible with setups that run multiple
-> isolation processes in parallel.
-Hopefully a future update to NPM Arborist
-> (the part the generates the lockfile) will solve this.

 ### PNPM